146th Security Forces Squadron Phoenix Raven Indoctrination

-The 146th Airlift Wing's Security Forces Squadron accomplished their Phoenix Raven indoctrination course.
-The course is performed to help potential Phoenix Raven candidates learn essential skills before heading to the intensive two week, 14-hour-a-day course at Joint Base McGuire-Dix-Lakehurst in New Jersey.
+U.S. Air Force Phoenix Raven instructors with the 146th Security Forces Squadron provide an indoctrination course for a small group of airmen at Camp San Luis Obispo, California, August 29, 2020.
+The purpose of the indoctrination course is to help potential Phoenix Raven candidates learn essential skills before attending the intensive two week school at Joint Base McGuire-Dix-Lakehurst, New Jersey.
 (Air National Guard Video by Staff Sgt.
 Michelle Ulber)

 |Date Taken: